 When you need assistance, jump directly into your question.
 Pleasantries are always nice, but don’t wait for someone to respond before asking your question.
 This is generally referred to as “no hello,” (or less commonly as “naked pings”).
 Messages such as a plain, “Hi!” or “I have a question.
 Anyone around?” do little more than waste time.
 “Hi folks, I’m new.
 Where can I find the schedule for the monthly Q&A?” is a much better chat message because you skip the entire step of waiting to see if anyone is around.
 This should be applied to channels as well as private messages.

 Part of asking good questions is doing as much as you’re able before enlisting the help of others.
 State what you know so far from the problem you are experiencing.
 Read the documentation to make sure your question isn’t already answered, mentioning that you did so.

 Help!
 My web server isn't working!
 How do I make it work?

 Hi, I can't get Jekyll 4.3.0 to start.
 I'm getting this 'Uninitialized constant' error <link-to-stacktrace>.
 I read through jekyllrb.com but I couldn't find any docs that seem directly related to my problem.

 Favor discussion in public channels.
 Do not private message another user without permission.
 Doing so is considered rude.
 Public discourse ensures anyone can chime in to help.
 Another user may very well be looking for the same assistance as you.

-Additional chat resources
+Additional chat / question-asking resources